Ralim/IronOS/README.md

 V1.02
 - Adds hold both buttons on IDLE to access the therometer mode.
 - Changes the exit soldering mode to be holding both buttons (Like original firmware).

+If you _really_ loved this firmware and want to continue my caffine addiction, you can do so here (or email me) : https://paypal.me/RalimTek